Installing Emojicode 0.6

 The installer will tell you what it is about to do and will prompt you for confirmation.

 If you're on Windows 10, you can use Bash on Ubuntu on Windows 10 to install and use Emojicode.
 From there, simply select

 Linux as your OS and proceed as specified above.

-Download the SDK for your system and extract the tar file.
+Download the prebuilt binaries for your system and extract the tar file.
 For instance:

 tar -xzf Emojicode-VERSION-YOUR-PLATFORM.tar.gz